Dynamic lists

 Single select question that asks

-3. Create a dynamic list that references the “Music Genres” list.
-Do this by clicking the new dynamic list icon (Dynamic List, New) on the “Music Genres” item in the list selection menu.
-This action opens the list manager with the new dynamic list as a child to the Source list “Music Genres.”
+3. Open the list dropdown on the follow-up question and click the new dynamic list icon (Dynamic List, New) next to "Music genres."
+This opens the list manager with the new dynamic list as a child of the source list.

 List dropdown at the top of the question is opened.
 The